aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/image/convert-an-excel-chart-to-image/_index.md

 1. Create a column chart in Microsoft Excel:
    1. Open a new workbook in Microsoft Excel.
-   1. Input some data into a worksheet.
+   1. Enter some data into a worksheet.
    1. Create a column chart based on the data.
    1. Save the file.